Research and clinical trials for bladder cancer

-Researchers are looking at improving the diagnosis and treatment of lung neuroendocrine tumours (NETs).
+Researchers around the world are looking into the diagnosis and treatment of bladder cancer.

-Go to Cancer Research UK’s clinical trials database if you are looking for a trial for neuroendocrine tumours in the UK.
+Go to Cancer Research UK’s clinical trials database if you are looking for a trial for bladder cancer in the UK.
 You need to talk to your specialist if there are any trials that you think you might be able to take part in.

 What clinical trials are

-Clinical trials aim to find out if a new test or treatment is safe or works better than current ones.
+Trials aim to find out if a new treatment or procedure is safe or better than a current treatment.

 If you see a trial you're interested in, discuss it with your doctor or specialist.

 What you should know

 Before you agree to take part in a clinical trial, researchers must explain to you what it involves.